theforeman/foreman_bootdisk/README.md

 ## Configuration

+With all image types, hosts have to be registered to Foreman prior to booting the image.
+Hosts will be identified by their MAC or IP address to provide the correct provisioning template if the host is in build mode.

 For per-host images, ensure host IP addresses and subnets are populated, and the subnet's gateway, subnet mask and DNS resolver(s) are correctly configured under Infrastructure>Subnets in Foreman.